edwanvi/DiscordBot/README.md

 # DiscordBot
-A simple stupid discord bot
+A simple stupid discord bot.

 ---
 This repository uses Gitflow.